jesusdaver86/Mi_Proyecto/README.md

 ### Supported compilers

-You need a C++ compatible compiler to build libadblockplus.
+You need a C++ compatible compiler to build cpp1.

 The compilation was tested with the following compilers:
 * Microsoft Visual Studio 6.0, 2010, 2012